 Even the most common welding types still have a lot of requirements when it comes to both the tool and the person performing the job, which is why picking the correct company for your welding operations is necessary.
 Levstal has a lot of experience in the field of steel fabrication as a whole and uses only the newest technology in its operations, providing the best experience to our clients.

 - Figure out how much heat is needed, adjust if necessary

 As a process, welding is heat-reliant, which is why figuring out a specific amount of heat for the job is so important.
 If there is too much heat, the material in question would simply melt, and the weld is going to outright fail if there is not enough heat.
 Finding the balance is necessary for the welding as a process to be successful.

 - Remember to do test runs

 As we have mentioned above, sometimes figuring out specific conditions for the job requires specific parameters and work conditions.
 Going by this logic, it is always recommended to do test runs in order to find out if the current setup is suitable for the job that needs to be done.

 Four different welding types that we mentioned above are not the only ones that exist in the welding industry, there are many more – and each welding type works best for a specific purpose or a specific material type.
 Figure out what works best for the current project is a necessary task, since there are many differences that can be found between welding processes – for example, TIG welding is recommended for projects that use aluminum, and GMAW is at its finest when used to weld iron or steel products.

 Each metal responds differently to heating grades or the way one can manipulate them.
-With this in mind, we picked highly skilled specialists only to join our Levstal team and support clients with varied sheet metal welding types like aluminum, iron, copper, stainless steel.
+With this in mind, we picked highly skilled specialists only to join our Levstal team and support clients with varied sheet metal welding types like aluminum, iron, copper and stainless steel.

 Its plasticity, lightness, and immunity to oxidizing, made aluminum a highly widespread alloy.
 Levstal specializes in a variety of welding types to administer to our clients’ needs.